Customization

 Generated CSS

-Customizing syntaxes for your design system.
+Customizing rules for your design system.

 Use your custom syntax: